Can I Switch From Medicare Advantage to Medigap?

 • Medicare discontinuing the plan’s contract

-Additional situations may qualify you for an SEP, which are evaluated on a case-by-case basis.
+Additional situations may qualify you for an SEP, which is evaluated on a case-by-case basis.

 How Do I Switch From Medicare Advantage to Medigap?